 If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
-To activate accommodations, you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Health and responsibility to work with the instructor to arrange accommodation.
+To activate accommodations, you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Health and Wellness Center.
+Once approved, notification will be sent to the student and instructors.
+It is the student's responsibility to work with the instructor to arrange accommodations.
 Contact the Health and Wellness Center at 806-716-2529 or email dburleson@southplainscollege.edu for assistance.